qis/install/windows/readme.md

 ﻿# Windows
 Install *Windows 10*.
-Disable all optional settings on the first boot.

-This document describes the configuration of Windows 10 after activating and updating it.
+Disable all optional settings.
+It is a good idea to chose a single word username and rename the user later to have a `%UserProfile%` path and MSYS2 username without spaces.

 All command prompt scripts must be executed with Administrator privileges unless stated otherwise.